pensjonatus/flash-fiction/blog/llm-a-liminal-creator.md

 ---
-title: 'LLM, a liminal creator'
+title: LLM, a liminal creator
 date: '2023-07-29'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 An LLM is a computer construct which people in the year 2023 use to generate